indu-explores-data/Sales-Power-BI-Report/README.md

 ## 🙌 Feedback & Support

-If you found this project helpful or interesting, feel free to ⭐ star the repository and share your thoughts.
-Contributions and suggestions are always welcome!
+If you found this project helpful, please ⭐ star the repository and share your thoughts.
+Suggestions and contributions are always welcome!